Reports

 ModeScore, which includes ActiveScore certification, is priced starting at £1,950 (or $2,450 USD).

-We offer select pricing discounts on a case-by-case basis.
-We are happy to offer discounts to partners who commit to applying certification across multiple properties within their portfolio.
+Yes, we offer select pricing discounts on a case-by-case basis.
+We offer a small discount for properties that choose to pay their full three-year license term upfront.
+We also now offer At Scale pricing for partners who commit to applying certification across multiple properties.

 Is ActiveScore and/or ModeScore applicable to all building types?